SS Norseman (1897): Career

-Brasilia set out on its maiden voyage on 21 March 1898, sailing from Belfast, United Kingdom to New York City.
+Brasilia set out on its maiden voyage on 21 March 1898, sailing from Belfast, United Kingdom, to New York City.
 The ship held accommodation for 300 second class and 2,400 steerage passengers.
-She continued to serve the Hamburg America Line on the Hamburg, Germany Baltimore, United States route, making the crossing 13 times between May 1898 and October 1899, after which she was resold to Harland & Wolff.
+She continued to serve the Hamburg America Line on the Hamburg, Germany to Baltimore, United States route, making the crossing 13 times between May 1898 and October 1899, after which she was resold to Harland & Wolff.
 Harland & Wolff added two more masts to the ship's existing two for her conversion into a cargo liner before selling her to the Dominion Line in February 1900.
 The ship was renamed Norseman and was first used as a troop transport ship, shipping cavalry troops from Liverpool, United Kingdom to Cape Town, South Africa to aid the British army in fighting the Boers during the Second Boer War.

 Following its military service, Norseman returned to its usual North Atlantic route, carrying cargo and steerage passengers only after Dominion eliminated the 300 second class accommodations.
 In 1910 Norseman was chartered to the Aberdeen Line to serve the London, United Kingdom – Cape Town, South-Africa – Sydney route.
 When the First World War commenced in 1914, Norseman contributed to the British war effort against the Central Powers.